kimkulling/cppcore/README.md

 Containers:
 ----------
+- TStaticArray  A static array.
 - TArray:       A simple dynamic array.
 - TList:        A double linked list.
-- TQueue:    A simple queue.
+- TQueue:       A simple FIFO queue.
 - THashMap:     A key-value hash map for easy lookup tables

 Memory:
 -------